merkys/covid-lt/doc/binding-evaluator.md

 * Difference in potential energies as calculated by CHARMM v47b1 [doi:10.1002/jcc.21287] using GBorn subsystem and CHARMM36 forcefield.

+* Number of interactive residues between partners in wild type complex structure.
+  It is defined as the number of residues in the mutated chain which have at least one heavy atom of another chain in close vicinity (10 angstroms or less) from their heavy atoms.

 To train and compare our approach to MutaBind2 [doi:10.1016/j.isci.2020.100939], we have taken all single forward mutation data from MutaBind2 data sheet [https://github.com/mutabind-group/MutaBindv2.0], Git commit 1654c87.
 To train our model we have taken the definition of each mutation (PDB ID, contacting partners in a complex, location of the mutation) as well as the associated ddG value (column named 'DDGexp').
 For every mutation we have computed all the aforementioned terms and trained a random forest estimator using R package randomForest v4.7-1.1 [https://cran.r-project.org/web/packages/randomForest/index.html].